- The contrast between President Donald Trump and former Vice President Joe Biden’s immigration policies is stark

 - If Biden were to become president, he would return to many of the same immigration policies in place during the Obama Administration

-- This would include protecting and expanding the DACA program, admitting at least 125,000 refugees annually, and seeking amnesty for 11 million illegal aliens
+- This would include protecting and expanding the DACA programme, admitting at least 125,000 refugees annually and seeking amnesty for 11 million illegal aliens

-Before the US tightened its borders to slow the spread of the novel coronavirus, President Donald Trump had set about reshaping America’s immigration system.
+Before the United States (US) tightened its borders to slow the spread of the novel coronavirus, President Donald Trump had set about reshaping America’s immigration system.

 Promises to crack down on illegal immigration and erect a wall along the Mexican border formed the centrepiece of his election campaign in 2016.

-“Building a wall will do little to deter criminals and cartels seeking to exploit our borders."
+“Building a wall will do little to deter criminals and cartels seeking to exploit our borders,” his website states.

 He further claimed that he would instead direct federal resources to smart border enforcement efforts like investments in improving screening infrastructure at ports of entry.